 La Paga by Juanes

 One of my early favorites when I moved here.
-And perhaps my favorite video of all time, too.
+And perhaps my favorite video of all time, too (alongside the Molotov video above).
 Is this the best woman-breaking-up-with-mouse song ever?
+Why, yes.
 I believe it is.

 En el Muelle de San Blas by Mana